Everyone talks about training engagement — but what does it really mean?

 As a Trainer, it’s true — you don’t have control over all aspects of the training you’re about to deliver.

-For example, when I’m engaged by a Client to deliver training, I don’t control who is invited to attend, their backgrounds and experience levels, what kind of boss they work for, or the culture of the department or organization where they work.
+For example, when I’m engaged to deliver training, I don’t control who is invited to attend, their backgrounds and experience levels, what kind of boss they work for, or the culture of the department or organization where they work.

-But I do have significant control over key aspects of the training that will help me to earn attention from the people in the room.
+But I do have control over key aspects of the training that help earn attention from the people in the room.

 Whether that’s face-to-face or online.